ctkelley/MPResults/README.md

 ### The codes: you get all kinds of things here.

 1. The codes in /src
+   You need these packages:
+   1. PyPlot
+   2. LinearAlgebra
+   3. JLD2
+   4. Printf
 2. The data I used to make the plots in /Data_From_Paper
    1. The half-precision data takes a very long time to generate (weeks)
    2. I show you how to make an abridged version of the plots in the notebook ...